nhansendev/streamlit-sortable-table/README.md

 - Override style settings with "style_overrides"

 ## Usage
+The component depends on the consistent memory of session states to keep track of page and sort parameters.

 Recommended session states:
 - st.session_state.sort_params
   - Tracks the `["sorted column", "asc" | "desc"]` pair